Child Abuse Central Index FAQ

 It is practically impossible for one administrative lawyer to know well all the laws applicable in all the different types of administrative proceedings that exist.

-A good administrative lawyer will know procedural rules that apply in administrative hearings, the case law applicable in administrative hearings, and have a great depth of knowledge related to the subject matter of your administrative hearing (in your case: child abuse).“How Will Being on the CACI Negatively Impact Me and My Family?”
+A good administrative lawyer will know procedural rules that apply in administrative hearings, the case law applicable in administrative hearings, and have a great depth of knowledge related to the subject matter of your administrative hearing (in your case: child abuse).

 No. While both the CACI and criminal records are maintained by the California Department of Justice, they are two separate lists.
 Being on the CACI does not mean you have a criminal record.
-In fact, many people on the CACI do not have criminal records.“How Long Will My Name Stay on the CACI?”
+In fact, many people on the CACI do not have criminal records.

 It depends.
 Are you an adult?
 If so, your name will stay on the CACI for the rest of your life (or until you turn 100 years old)…unless you act to get your name taken off the Child Abuse Central Index now.
-If your name was placed on the CACI as a minor, your name will be removed from the CACI 10 years from the date of the incident resulting in the CACI listing AS LONG AS you don’t have your name placed on the CACI again for some other reason, in which case your name could stay on the Child Abuse Central Index for the rest of your life (or until you turn 100 years old).“When Should I Get Started to Get My Name Off the Child Abuse Central Index?”
+If your name was placed on the CACI as a minor, your name will be removed from the CACI 10 years from the date of the incident resulting in the CACI listing AS LONG AS you don’t have your name placed on the CACI again for some other reason, in which case your name could stay on the Child Abuse Central Index for the rest of your life (or until you turn 100 years old).

 Now.
 Your time to act is extremely limited.
-It’s best to act now.“How Long Will My Case Take to Resolve?”
+It’s best to act now.

-From the date that we submit a request for a CACI Grievance Hearing to the county, the shortest amount of time in which I’ve seen a case resolved was probably just 3 and a half weeks.
+From the date that we submit a request for a CACI Grievance Hearing to the county, the shortest amount of time in which we've seen a case resolved was probably just 3 weeks.
 The longest is about 3 and a half years.
-If I had to guess, I’d say most cases are resolved somewhere around 9 months.
+We estimate most cases are resolved somewhere around 9 months to 12 months.
 There are a number of factors that will determine how long your case will take:

 - Are you the minor’s parent?